Gradient estimates of the heat kernel for random walks among time-dependent random conductances: Introduction

-\end{enumerate} \end{theorem} As a next result we are interested in an \emph{averaged} or (\emph{annealed}) CLT (ACLT) as well as in the convergences of the corresponding annealed heat kernel and its first derivative. \begin{prop}[Annealed CLT] Suppose that Assumption~\ref{ass:law} and \ref{ass:integrability} holds.
-Then, for any $t > 0$, the law of $X_t^{(n)}$ under $\prob_{0,0}^*$ converges weakly, as $n \to \infty$, to the centered Gaussian distribution, $\cN(0, t\Si^{2})$, on $\bigl(\bbR^{d}, \cB(\bbR^{d})\bigr)$, where the covariance matrix, $\Si^2$, is deterministic and non-degenerate. \end{prop} \begin{remark} We note that a quenched FCLT has been obtained under Assumption~\ref{ass:law} and some additional moment bounds on both $\om_t(e)$ and $\om_t(e)^{-1}$ in \cite[Theorem 1.7]{ACDS18} when $d \geq 2$, and in \cite[Theorem~1.4]{DS16} when $d = 1$.
-The latter result on the quenched invariance principle in $d = 1$ has been improved if Assumption~\ref{ass:law} holds true and $\mean\bigl[\om_t(e)^{-1}\bigr]< \infty$, see \cite[Theorem~1.2]{Bi19}.
-In case the dynamical conductances are bounded from above the additional assumption on $\om_t(e)^{-1}$ has been recently relaxed, cf.\ \cite{BR18} and \cite{BP22}.
+\end{cor} \begin{remark} We note that for time-independent conductances, such time derivative estimates hold very generally and the proof simply uses the spectral resolution -- see, for instance \cite[Section 5.2]{GT12}.
+However, for time-dependent conductances we do not know how to prove it without Assumption~\ref{ass:time:derivative}.
+It is an interesting open problem how to establish time derivative estimates for more general time-dependent random conductances. \end{remark} As a next result we are interested in an \emph{averaged} or (\emph{annealed}) CLT (ACLT) as well as in the convergences of the corresponding annealed heat kernel and its first derivative. \begin{prop}[Annealed CLT] Suppose that Assumption~\ref{ass:law} and \ref{ass:integrability} holds.
+Then, for each $k \in \mathbb{N}$ and any $t_{1}, \ldots, t_{k}$ satisfying $0 \leq t_{1} < t_{2} < \cdots < t_{k} < \infty$, the distribution of $(X_{t_{1}}^{(n)}, \ldots, X_{t_{k}}^{(n)})$ under $\prob_{0, 0}^{*}$ converges weakly, as $n \to \infty$, to the distribution of $(W_{t_{1}}, \ldots, W_{t_{k}})$, where $(W_{t} : t \geq 0)$ is a Brownian motion on $\mathbb{R}^{d}$ with deterministic and non-degenerate covariance matrix $\Sigma^{2}$. \end{prop} \begin{remark} We note that a quenched FCLT has been obtained under Assumption~\ref{ass:law} and some additional moment bounds on both $\omega_{t}(e)$ and $\omega_{t}(e)^{-1}$ in \cite[Theorem 1.7]{ACDS18} when $d \geq 2$, and in \cite[Theorem~1.4]{DS16} when $d = 1$.
+The latter result on the quenched invariance principle in $d = 1$ has been improved if Assumption~\ref{ass:law} holds true and $\mean\bigl[\omega_{t}(e)^{-1}\bigr]< \infty$, see \cite[Theorem~1.2]{Bi19}.
+In case the dynamical conductances are bounded from above the additional assumption on $\omega_{t}(e)^{-1}$ has been recently relaxed, cf.\ \cite{BR18} and \cite{BP23}.
 Clearly, quenched FCLT implies annealed FCLT. \end{remark} \begin{theorem}[Annealed local CLT] Suppose that Assumption~\ref{ass:law} and \ref{ass:integrability} holds.
-Further, for any $t > 0$, let $k_{t}$ be the density of the distribution $\cN(0, t\Si^{2})$.
-Then, \begin{enumerate}[(i)] \item for any $T_{0} > 0$ and $K \subset \bbR^d$ compact,
+Further, for any $t > 0$, let $k_{t}$ be the density of the distribution $\mathcal{N}(0, t\Sigma^{2})$.
+Then, \begin{enumerate}[(i)] \item for any $t > 0$ and $K \subset \mathbb{R}^{d}$ compact,